finos/FDC3/docs/api-bridging/spec.md

 ## Recent Changes

-* Fixed typos found during last meeting
+* Fixed typos found during last meeting.
-* Added new `DesktopAgentIdentifier` type
-* Updated `meta.source` to be of `AppIdentifier` OR `DesktopAgentIdentifier` type
+* Clarified use of DesktopAgent identity fields and update `meta.source` to be of `AppIdentifier` OR `DesktopAgentIdentifier` type.
-* Highlighted that `source.destination` field should be used for troubleshooting and debugging purposes only
+* Added new `DesktopAgentIdentifier` type (for use on response messages that don't originate from an app, e.g., findIntent responses).
+* Removed `meta.destination` from responses messages.
+Response collation and routing should be performed using `requestGuid` only.
+* Completed set of payload fields used on request and response messages.
+  * with the exception of handling for PrivateChannel events
+* Added a list of FDC3 API calls that do NOT generate bridge messages.

 ## Open questions / TODO list

+* Expand on how the DAB should create the JWT token (and its claims, which must change to avoid replay attacks) which it sends out in the `hello` message for DAs to validate.
 * Add details of how to handle:
   * workflows broken by disconnection
   * An agent that is repeatedly timing out should be disconnected?
   * Advise on whether other agents report to users on connect/disconnect events?
+(SHOULD)
 * Add new terms and acronyms to FDC3 glossary and ensure they are defined in this spec's introduction
 * Add RFC 4122 - https://datatracker.ietf.org/doc/html/rfc4122 to FDC3 references page
-* Add a response collation example to generic messaging protocol
+* How to handle events from PrivateChannels (addContextListener, listener.unsubscribe, disconnect)

 ## Implementing a Desktop Agent Bridge